Researching global development

 If you have a disability

-Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
+Written transcripts of any audio components and Adobe Portable Document Format (PDF) and Microsoft Word versions of online material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
 Other alternative formats of the module materials may be available in the future.